bhauman/figwheel-main/docs/docs/emacs.md

 Learn more about why [Emacs is sexy][emacs-sexy].

-Emacs can support LISP editing and REPL interaction natively, without installing any extra packages or libraries, but the experience sub optimal.
+Emacs can support LISP editing and REPL interaction natively, without installing any extra packages or libraries, but the experience is sub optimal.
 The [CIDER][cider] library provides a comprehensive set of features to help us edit Clojure code.
 I'm going to focus on setting up CIDER from scratch in this guide.